 VoIP systems are a cost-effective way to bring a small business’s phone system into the 21st century, allowing customization to meet the unique needs of a small growing business and that will maximize profits.
-VoIP providers like Five9, RingCentral and Jive all have features designed specifically to help the needs of small and growing businesses.
+VoIP providers like Five9, RingCentral, Jive and Tresta all have features designed specifically to help the needs of small and growing businesses.

 Below are some critical capabilities using VoIP technology that local small businesses can benefit from without having to hire a new employee or an outsourced answering service.

 - Have inbound calls ring multiple phones simultaneously.
 Have a call ring several employee phones so that whoever is available can take the call.
 This helps prevent missed calls due to one employee being busy at the time of the call.

 - Have calls route to certain employees based on custom rules.
 These rules could include time of day, day of week, cascade in order by seniority, etc. The possibilities are endless.